telerik/reporting-docs/report-items/graph/chart-types/range.md

 ## Types

+The Graph supports the following Range chart types:

 * __Column range__&mdash;The Column Range chart uses columns to represent the range.
 * __Bar range__&mdash;The Bar Range chart uses bars to represent the range.
 * __Smooth range__&mdash;A Smooth Range chart uses curved lines to connect data points rather than straight ones.